thomknoe/INFO-5345/Final Project/README.md

 <img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Final%20Project/Images/Inspiration_2.jpg" alt="Inspiration 2" width="49.5%"/>
 </p>

-<mark> \_**Image Source:** Images found from Pinterest for keywords: "Beverage Bar," "Siphon Array," "Glass Arrangements." </mark>
+<mark> \_**Image Source:** Images found from Pinterest for keywords: "Beverage Bar," "Siphon Array," "Glass Arrangements," etc. </mark>

 **\*\*\*8.
 Technical Drawings\*\*\***

 <mark>3D models were created using Rhino and Grasshopper software.
 The primary fabrication method was laser cutting, so models were flattened and transcribed in Adobe Illustrator for the cutting of each face of the device.
-These individual faces were subsequently assembled manually using wood adhesives.</mark>
+These individual faces were subsequently assembled manually using wood adhesives and finished with sandpapers.</mark>

 **\*\*\*Materials\*\*\***